 Environmental Engineering Companies and Environmental Consultants are not the same thing.
 Engineers have engineering degrees and professional licenses with the state they operate in.
 Environmental consultants can have all kind of degrees.
 We have professional licenses too.
 A3 Environmental has three Professional Geologists on staff.
 We have one on the team who’s working on the CHMM designation.

-If you need Environmental Remediation, give A3 Environmental Consultants a call.
-We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need Environmental Remediation, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1903-19 on any sort of commercial or industrial property.
+Our Assessments meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.